polterguy/polterguy.github.io/plugins/magic.lambda.http/index.md

 ## SSE or Server-Side Events

-All slots also supports SSE by adding an **[.sse]** lambda object, which will be invoked once for each event published by the server.
+All slots also support SSE by adding an **[.sse]** lambda object, which will be invoked once for each event published by the server.
 Your lambda object will be invoked with a **[message]** argument containing the raw message published by the server.
 You are responsible to convert the message to the correct type, since it's passed in as a UTF8 encoded raw string.